Towards a complete classification of fermionic symmetry protected topological phases in 3D and a general group supercohomology theory: Constructions and classifications for FSPT states in 2D

 where $P_{a,b}=(1-i\gamma_a\gamma_b)/2$ is the projection operator for Majorana pairs $\langle a,b\rangle$ (the direction is from vertex $a$ to vertex $b$).
 The first two projection operators in the above equation project the state to the Majorana dimer configuration in the left figure.
-Note that the Majorana fermions which do not appear explicitly on one lattice are considered to be in the vacuum pairs.
-For example, the two Majorana fermions $\gamma_{13A}$ and $\gamma_{13B}$ only appear in the right figure.
+Note that the Majorana fermions, which do not appear explicitly on one lattice, are considered to be in vacuum pairs.
+For example, the two Majorana fermions $\gamma_{13A}$ and $\gamma_{13B}$ appear only in the right figure.
 They are considered to be paired from $\gamma_{13A}$ to $\gamma_{13B}$ in the left figure.
-Therefore, we have a third projection operator in \eq{eq:X20} to put the two Majorana fermions $\gamma_{13A}$ and $\gamma_{13B}$ to vacuum state ($a_{(13)}^\dagger a_{(13)}=0$) in the left figure.
-All other Majorana fermions that are not shown in \eq{eq:X20} are unchanged under the above $F$ move.
+Therefore, we have a third projection operator in \eq{eq:X20} to put the two Majorana fermions $\gamma_{13A}$ and $\gamma_{13B}$ into a vacuum state ($a_{(13)}^\dagger a_{(13)}=0$) in the left figure.
+All other Majorana fermions that are not shown in \eq{eq:X20} are unchanged under the aforementioned $F$ move.

+In order to make $X$ an unitary operator acting on the Hilbert space of Majorana fermions, we introduce a normalization factor in the front of $X$.
+By directly calculating the norm of the final state after the action of $X$ operator, we can obtain a general expression of the normalization factor

+with $2L_i$ being the length of the $i$-th loop in the transition graph of dimer configurations in $\tcP$ and $\tcP'$.
+For example, the transition graph of the two states in \eq{eq:F1_a} has only one loop with length bigger than two: $01B$-$02A$-$02B$-$03A$-$01B$.
+So the factor is $2^{(4/2-1)/2}=2^{1/2}$, according to \eq{eq:factor}.